ch4n3l/ch4n3l.github.io/_posts/2017/2020-03-20-altdentifier.md

 ![Screenshot]({{ site.baseurl }}/images/posts/2017/altdentifier/strikethrough.png)

 As we notice in the middle of the page, there is a strike through our name.
-At this point where there's smoke, there's file.
 Looking at the page source we see that our name is reflected in many places, however sanitized:

 ![Screenshot]({{ site.baseurl }}/images/posts/2017/altdentifier/sanitize1.png)